guybedford/es-module-shims/README.md

 WebAssembly module exports are made available as module exports and WebAssembly module imports will be resolved using the browser module loader.

+By default Wasm support will look for both source phase syntax as well as instance Wasm imports, resulting in full analysis of the module graph when either is unsupported.

-When using the source phase import form, this must be enabled separately via the `polyfillEnable: ['wasm-modules', 'source-phase']` [init option](#polyfill-enable-option) to support source imports to WebAssembly modules.
+If only using Wasm modules in the source phase set `polyfillEnable: ['wasm-module-sources']` [init option](#polyfill-enable-option) to ensure full native passthrough without the extra code analysis when Chrome ships the source phase.

-When enabling `'source-phase'`, `WebAssembly.Module` is also polyfilled to extend from `AbstractModuleSource` per the source phase proposal.
+When enabling the source phase feature either way, `WebAssembly.Module` is also polyfilled to extend from `AbstractModuleSource` per the source phase proposal.

 WebAssembly modules require native top-level await support to be polyfilled, see the [compatibility table](#browser-support) above.